IBM/data-prep-kit/doc/mac.md

 These CPUs have ARM architecture and are incompatible with Intel processors.

 ### Transforms
-Developing transforms for either the [python or Ray runtimes](../data-processing-lib/doc/transform-runtimes.md), without KubeFlow pipelines (KFP), should have no issues on Apple Silicon Macs, or other platforms for that matter.
+Developing transforms for either the [python or Ray runtimes](../data-processing-lib/doc/transform-runtimes.md), without KubeFlow pipelines (KFP), should have no issues on Apple silicon Macs, or other platforms for that matter.
-Therefore, to the extent the supported versions of python are used, transforms can be developed that will run on Apple Silicon Macs.
+Therefore, to the extent the supported versions of python are used, transforms can be developed that will run on Apple silicon Macs.
 ### Virtualization Considerations

 Desktops such as [Docker Desktop](https://www.docker.com/products/docker-desktop/),